-Section 3.125 - Uses Permitted Subject to Conditional Use Review/Type II or Type III The following uses may be permitted on a legal parcel on lands designated Forest (F-2) Zone subject to Section 3.126 - Conditional Use Approval Standards, Section 3.127 - Property Development Standards, Chapter 5 - Conditional Use Review, Chapter 10 - Fire Safety Standards, Chapter 20 - Site Plan Review only if the request includes off-street parking, offstreet loading or bicycle parking, as well as any other listed, referenced, or applicable standards.
-(Amended 4/12)
+Section 3.125 - Uses Permitted Subject to Conditional Use Review Type III

+The following uses may be permitted on a legal parcel on lands designated Forest (F-2) Zone subject to Section 3.126 - Conditional Use Approval Standards, Section 3.127 - Property Development Standards, Chapter 5 - Conditional Use Review, Chapter 10 - Fire Safety Standards, Chapter 20 - Site Plan Review only if the request includes off-street parking, off-street loading or bicycle parking, as well as any other listed, referenced, or applicable standards.

-- A. Permanent facility for the primary processing of forest products and permanent logging equipment repair and storage. - B. Log scaling and weigh stations. - C. Forest management research and experimentation facilities as defined in ORS 526.215 or when accessory to forest operations. - D. Fire stations for rural fire protection and permanent fire protection staging areas including permanent grading and structures necessary to stage fire equipment for emergency response by one or more than one emergency responder. - E. Mining and processing of oil, gas or other subsurface resources as defined in ORS Chapter 520 and mining and processing of aggregate and mineral resources as defined in ORS Chapter 517. - F. Exploration for and production of geothermal, gas, oil, and other associated hydrocarbons, including the placement and operation of compressors, separators and other customary production equipment for an individual well adjacent to the well head.
+- A. Permanent facility for the primary processing of forest products that is: - Located in a building or buildings that do not exceed 10,000 square feet in total floor area, or in an outdoor area that does not exceed one acre excluding laydown and storage yards, or a proportionate combination of indoor and outdoor areas; and - Adequately separated from surrounding properties to reasonably mitigate noise, odor and other impacts generated by the facility that adversely affect forest management and other existing uses, as determined by the governing body; - B. Permanent logging equipment repair and storage. - C. Log scaling and weigh stations. - D. Forest management research and experimentation facilities as defined in ORS 526.215 or when accessory to forest operations. - E. Fire stations for rural fire protection and permanent fire protection staging areas including permanent grading and structures necessary to stage fire equipment for emergency response by one or more than one emergency responder. - F. Mining and processing of oil, gas or other subsurface resources as defined in ORS Chapter 520 and mining and processing of aggregate and mineral resources as defined in ORS Chapter 517.